MAPS

 National Atlas Click "Find" tab & enter place or zip code.
 Can show wide variety of info, including counties, but not zoom in much.
 On "Map Layers," you can choose to show towns, counties, national parks, streams, roads, etc, explained on "Map Key"

 Yahoo town, address or zip code.
 US & Canada.
-Can show nearby shops, hotels, public buildings, etc
+Can show nearby businesses in some countries

 Specialized: